 3. It’s a regal dog

 Doxies used to be Queen Victoria’s favorites.
 That’s why they are often called a regal dog.
 Want to feel like a real queen?
-Get a miniature long haired dachshund.
+Get a miniature long-haired dachshund.
 The breed is very popular in Great Britain thanks to Queen Victoria’s preferences.

 4. It’s an Olympic mascot

-In 1972, dachshund became a mascot for Olympic games.
+In 1972, dachshund became a mascot for the Olympic games.
 It’s considered to be the first mascot in the history of the games.
 The mascot’s name was Waldie.

 5. It’s smaller than you thought